Evening Primrose Oil in Skin Care

 There are other ingredients in the skin lightening category that are recommended for conditions like melasma during pregnancy.

-Does evening primrose oil induce early labor?
+Does evening primrose oil clog pores?

 Best scientific references and peer reviewed articles on the use of Evening primrose oils in skin care products: